ssesfahani/log-viewer/README.md

 # 🔎 Log Viewer

-`As an administrator of a Ruby on Rails based website, I can browse and search through my log files to examine customer browsing patterns or debug an issue.`

-Log Viewer features a fully working API (using TypeScript, NodeJS, and NestJS), frontend (using Ember.js), and database (using PostgreSQL).
+Log Viewer is a fully working web app using:
+* NestJS (Node.js framework) in TypeScript
+* Ember.js
+* PostgreSQL
+* Docker

 One of my main goals was also to make setting up the stack as easy as possible, so I Dockerized the API as much as I could.

 ## Features